csdms/ivy/lessons/jupyter/index.md

-Through the NSF-funded [OpenEarthscape][oes] project, CSDMS provides a [JupyterHub][csdms-jhub] where CSDMS Ivy course material can be viewed and run.
+Through the NSF-funded [OpenEarthscape][oes] project, CSDMS provides a [JupyterHub][csdms-jhub] where Ivy course material can be viewed and run.
 Click this button:

 [![Run on OpenEarthscape JupyterHub][badge]][csdms-jhub-link]